44 ways to judge the Obama era

 44. Clemency

-CNN's Kevin Liptak, a White House reporter, has kept a running tally of Obama's acts of clemency -- the president's decisions to pardon or commute criminal sentences.

 In his final week as president, Obama commuted the bulk of Chelsea Manning's sentence and pardoned Gen. James Cartwright, who were both accused of leaking information to the public.
 The same day, Obama commuted hundreds of non-violent drug offenders.

+Then the day before Trump's inauguration, the White House announced hundreds more commutations.

-With those final moves, Obama's total acts of clemency stood well above his predecessors.
+With those moves, Obama's total acts of clemency -- the president's decisions to pardon or commute criminal sentences -- stood well above his predecessors.
+By the White House's tally, his total number of commutations outpaced "the past 13 presidents combined."